anabeloff/usefulScripts/README.md

 ## ParseGFF.R

-Parse GFF3 file format.
+Parse GFF3 annotation.
 This is a basic R script function to read GFF file into R dataframe.
+This function allows to parse annotation in 9th column into separate columns.
 The functions helps to keep GFF data in R in universal format.

 Options: